eleda77/eleda77.github.io/docs/vocab_list.md

 **proscenium** - the part of a theater stage in front of the curtain

+**protean** - tending or able to change frequently or easily; able to do many different things; versatile

 **protome** - type of adornment that takes the form of the head and upper torso of either a human or an animal

 **publican** - a person who owns or manages a pub